civier/show_connectome/README.md

    4. If this is a structural connectome, set is_structural below to True
    5. Download the .py with the desired function from Github and upload it to Google Colab
    6. Press Ctrl+F9 to run the jupyter notebook

+   Examples:
+   Click on show_connectome.ipynb to see output examples